QualiSystemsLab/Jira-Integration/README.md

 - `Endpoint URL Base`: Jira endpoint URL, e.g. `http://localhost:2990/jira`
 - `User`: Jira username
 - `Password`: Jira password
-- `Jira Project Name`: Jira project where issues should be open.
+- `Jira Project Name`: Jira project where issues should be opened.
 Can be blank if there is only one project.
 - `Issue Type`: issue type to create, e.g. Task

 Creates a Jira issue with a specially formatted description, e.g.